-South African officials say Nelson Mandela has been hospitalized for a routine checkup, no reason for alarm.
+Former South African President Nelson Mandela has been hospitalized for a routine checkup, the South African presidency said today.

 Doctors are conducting tests on the 94-year-old, CNN reported.